PRP Injections for Hair Regrowth

 AD 33 yr old male before after PRP hair injections MGWatermark

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing her patients with the best non-invasive treatment options.
-Dr. Green takes a holistic approach and embraces a less-is-more philosophy, creating customized skincare routines and treatment plans that cater to the unique concerns and aesthetic goals of her patients.
-She is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors for her dedication to her patients and expertise.
-Please call us at 212-535-3088 or email our New York City-based office today to schedule a consultation with Dr. Michele Green to find out if PRP injections are right for you.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience providing her patients with the most effective non-invasive treatment options, including PRP hair treatment for hair regrowth.
+She takes a holistic, less-is-more approach, creating customized treatment plans tailored to each patient’s unique hair loss concerns and aesthetic goals.
+Consistently recognized as one of New York’s best dermatologists by Castle Connolly, New York Magazine, and Super Doctors, Dr. Green invites you to call 212-535-3088 or contact us online to schedule a consultation and find out if PRP injections are right for you.

 Related Topics